THE NATURE OF NOOSA is Tony's latest photographic book. It contains over 200 pages of full colour images.

-WILD ABOUT NOOSA, a superb new book celebrating the diverse wildlife to be found across the Noosa Shire.
+WILD ABOUT NOOSA, a superb book celebrating the diverse wildlife to be found across the Noosa Shire.
 Over 200 pages of breathtaking colour photographs in a hard cover, coffee-table book.
 All text and photographs by author, photographer and former Noosa Mayor, Tony Wellington.

-To see examples of Tony's exceptional wildlife photography, see images under Photography on this website or go to his Facebook page of the same name: Wild About Noosa.
+To see examples of Tony's wildlife photography, see images under Photography on this website or go to his Facebook page of the same name: Wild About Noosa.